nus-cs2103-AY2223S2/ip/README.md

+# Willy Bot - How to use?

+For the Willy Bot, we can take and save 3 different types of task

+Please enter commands into the terminal in the following format.

+Task Type Name, Example

+todo -> todo borrow book
+Note: "todo" keyword must be infront.

+deadline -> deadline return book /by Sunday
+Note: "deadline" keyword must be infront and the date must come after the first instance of "/"

+event -> event project meeting /from Mon 2pm /to 4pm
+Note: "event" keyword must be infront. the from and to must be in said order and come after the first and second instance of "/" in order accordingly.

+# Additional commands

+mark %d: It will mark the task in the index of the list as done unmark %d: It will mark the task in the index of the list as undone delete %d: It will delete the task in the said position in the list
+list: to generate the list of Tasks
+bye: to close the program

 # Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.